SitecorePowerShell/Book/README.md

 {% endhint %}

 {% hint style="warning" %}
 Support for Sitecore 7 has discontinued with SPE 5.0.
+Check the [appendix](appendix/README.md) for version compatibility.
 {% endhint %}

 ## Development Team